asthasr/ruby-indubitably/README.md

 ## Examples

-Instead of using if-clauses to define whether a value is a `nil`, you can wrap the value with `Maybe()` and threat it the same way whether or not it is a `nil`
+Instead of using if-clauses to define whether a value is a `nil`, you can wrap the value with `Maybe()` and threat it the same way whether or not it is a `nil`.

 Without Maybe():